 This episode does not occur in any other epic variations.
-This makes the version so different from
+This makes the version so different from the rest ones.

 It is time to explore the descriptions of the children of Jacob.
 Naturally, they appear different in each of the plays.